 And, which state is literally going green?
 Idaho.
 The chart below shows the states where each car color is most popular based on our nationwide sales data.1

 Americans embrace their individuality, but according to our data, they love uniformity in their used cars colors.
 Black was the most popular car color sold nationwide by CarMax, with white coming in a close second.
-To find out more about the most popular car colors in your neck of the woods, check out the CarMax Color Trends Tool.

 1 Based on CarMax sales from December 1, 2017 through November 30, 2018.